 After tossing and turning with my enormous body pillow, I find myself lying in bed (yes, *eye roll*, on my side!), unable to get comfortable.
 I simply cannot fall asleep.
-It appears that my little one has decided to enroll in a midnight acrobats class.
+My little one has decided to enroll in a midnight acrobats class.
 “I hope this is not a sign that she is destined to be a night owl,” I think to myself.
 My heartburn is red-hot, my hips ache, and my breathing is shallow as my daughter has decided to position herself up underneath my ribcage.
 “Just a couple more weeks,” I think to myself, “I can do this.”

 The Nervous Anticipation of Childbirth